yd776/phase-2-codechef/README.md

 printf(" Enter a number"4589);

-**ERROR :4589should not be there as it is outside the quotes it will give error**
+**ERROR :4589 should not be there as it is outside the quotes it will give error**

 scanf("%d", &number);